Featured

 Currently, Nexus offers an IP Rotator – your IP address will be changed every 15 minutes or so – and an IP Randomizer feature is coming soon.
 This will change your IP address every time you visit a new website

 If you’re a hardware hoarder, Surfshark’s unlimited simultaneous connections policy may put it above my #1 and #2 picks.
 You can install one plan on any number of devices – great for complete protection, or even sharing with those in your home.
-And, as a VPN, Surfshark is one of the few providers to offer a full GUI – most others are only command line.
+And, as a Linux VPN, Surfshark is one of the few providers to offer a full GUI – most others are only command line.
 Very impressive for a VPN that costs well under $2.50 a month.

 In the most recent testing, connection speeds rose considerably, and on my 1 Gbps connection, it maxed out at a staggering 950 Mbps.
 That makes Surfshark one of the fastest providers I’ve ever tested – beating out the likes of ExpressVPN, PIA, and .
 Plus, it’s currently proving to be very reliable for streaming.
 I’ve had some issues before, but almost every provider has at some point.